-Asheville, North Carolina is a must-see mountain escape in the southeast US.
+Asheville, North Carolina is a must-see mountain escape in the southeast USA.
 The cool mountain air, eclectic art scene, and the just-right sized city combine for some spectacular scenery and a fun vibe.
+Asheville is perfect for a long weekend getaway!

 While the Biltmore Estate is also in Asheville, touring an amazing fancy mansion and gorgeous gardens is not on everyone’s to do list.
 Here’s more information if you are interested in visiting the Biltmore: